How Much Does A Tragus Piercing Cost? (Price Guide)

 Shops in high-traffic areas, such as shopping malls or busy shopping areas, are also likely to have higher prices due to the higher business costs they have each month.

 Other factors that can influence the cost of your tragus piercing include whether the body piercer uses a gun or needle.

 However, you should certainly research each method and determine which one you’re more comfortable with instead of choosing a method that’s less reliable to save a few dollars.

 Your choice of starting jewelry can lead to a much different overall price.
-Fortunately, you'll see the prices of available jewelry before you make a choice.
+Fortunately, you’ll see the prices of available jewelry before you make a decision.

 Also, extra purchases such as additional jewelry or studio-sold aftercare products will lead to a higher overall cost.

 The best aftercare product I’ve personally used is the After Inked Piercing Aftercare Spray.
 Not only is it vegan, but it’s also completely alcohol and additive-free.
 The solution works well on all skin types including sensitive skin, and it comes in a generously-sized mist-spraying bottle for easy application.
 When using it from the very start of the healing process, the spray helps to decrease healing times and aims to eliminate any lingering pain or soreness.

 Important Ear Piercing Aftercare Steps You Must Ensure You Take

 Some of our other awesomely-helpful guides: